Zack1017/Digital-Meter-Project/Part2-Voltmeter+Ohmmeter/README.md

 5. Demo to TA or Professor

-#### Schematic:
+### Schematic:
 ![Voltmeter1](/assets/images/P2_2_Circuit.png)

 #### NOTES:
-    Due to being 3.3 V you can't go over 9.9V this is why we are using the 9V batteries.
+    !!!
+Due to being 3.3 V you can't go over 9.9V this is why we are using the 9V batteries. !!!

-### Ohmmeter
+## Ohmmeter

 Contining with the code you wrote for the ardunio and the last labs display code.
 Create a voltmeter that can measure 3 differnt scales of resistance using the diagram below.
 You will have to use a 10k Potentiometer to vary the voltage.

-#### Requirements:
+### Requirements:

 1. Display the word "Resistance: "

 2. Display the resistnace under it.

-3. Measure the resistor value and correct for it in software
+3. Measure the resistor value and correct for the actual value (not nominal value) in software.

-4. Grab a set of resistors from the from of the class and test them.
-Check the values of he color codes to your meter.
+4. Grab a set of resistors from the front of the class and test them.
+Compare the values of the color codes to your meter.

 5. Demo to TA or Professor